And the award goes to…

 Indian Summer Festival extends an invitation and welcomes all Native American artists to submit entries to the 2018 Indian Summer Music Awards (ISMA).
 This year, the competitive categories include Blues, Central and South American Indigenous Music, Contemporary/Modern Instrumental, Country, Folk, Hip Hop, Native American Flute, Pop, Rock, Spiritual, Spoken Word, Traditional Instrumental, Traditional Native American Drum, Traditional Native American Vocal and lastly, the Native Spirit category for non-Indian entrants.
-All entries must be postmarked by April 30th and received in the ISMA office by May 15.
+Entries are now closed, thanks to all who entered.

 For a complete list of rules and instructions, click here.